nemo-shen/nemo-shen/blogs/webpack/How to debug online javascript file.md

 Switch to **Sources** panel.

-Find file which you need to debug.
+Find file you need to debug.

 Click mouse right button and click Override content.